top of page

 Food, Feelings, and Finding Meaning

 In existential therapy, we often explore the "givens" of life: freedom, death, isolation, and meaning.
-But there’s a quieter “given” we work with every day: the body.
-And for many people, the body is where pain, shame, and survival have lived the longest.
+However, there’s a quieter “given” we work with daily: the body.
+For many people, the body has long been a site of pain, shame, and survival.

-Working with a holistic dietitian in New York who understands trauma, identity, and neurodivergence can offer a new way forward.
+Working with a holistic dietitian in New York who understands trauma, identity, and neurodivergence can offer a new path forward.
 Together, you and your therapist can explore the stories you’ve inherited about food and worth.
-And alongside that, your dietitian can support the practical, lived experience of reclaiming your relationship with eating, from managing symptoms of chronic illness to rebuilding trust in your hunger.
+Meanwhile, your dietitian supports the practical experience of reclaiming your relationship with eating.
+This includes managing symptoms of chronic illness and rebuilding trust in your hunger.

-In this way, therapy and nutrition counseling become a partnership: one tending to the soul, the other tending to the body, and both deeply invested in your healing.
+In this way, therapy and nutrition counseling become a partnership.
+One aspect tends to the soul.
+The other nurtures the body.
+Both are deeply invested in your healing process.

 Looking for a Trauma-Informed Dietitian in NYC?

-If you or your clients are seeking a nutritionist for chronic illness and disordered eating, a weight-neutral dietitian near you, or someone who understands eating and body image through an existential lens, these are the professionals we trust.
+If you or your clients are seeking a nutritionist for chronic illness and disordered eating, a weight-neutral dietitian near you, or someone who understands eating and body image through an existential lens, we recommend these trusted professionals.

-And if you're not sure where to start?
-Reach out to us for a personalized referral.
-We're here to support the full picture of healing, body, mind, and meaning.
+And if you're uncertain about where to start, reach out to us for a personalized referral.
+Our team is here to support the full picture of healing: body, mind, and meaning.

 Comments